asliddintursunoff/hisobchi/Readme.md

 deployed demo version of code
-Application is under the process!!! https://hisobchi5.pythonanywhere.com/
+Application is under the process!!! https://hisobchi5.pythonanywhere.com/ account(entered some details of one Company) for login:
+phone: +998937832622
+password: Qale/0202

 ## Features
 - **Multi-Company Support** – Each company has its own admins and clients.